TeskaLabs/asab/doc/asab/storage.rst

 Storage
 =======

 ASAB provides a service for storing data.
 Data can be stored in memory or in dedicated document database.
-For now, it supports `MongoDB <https://www.mongodb.com/>`_ and `Elastic Search <https://www.elastic.co/>`_ databases.
+For now, `MongoDB <https://www.mongodb.com/>`_ and `Elastic Search <https://www.elastic.co/>`_ databases are supported.

 Specification of the storage type
 ---------------------------------

 In order to use `asab.storage`, first you have to specify the type of storage.
-You can add configurations in the config file
+You can add configurations in the config file:

 .. code:: ini

     [asab:storage]
     type=mongodb

-or you can set it manually in the ASAB app
+or you can set it manually in the ASAB app:

 .. code:: python